stcorp/muninn/docs/config.md

 [*] ``user`` and ``key`` can be taken from a credentials file pointed to by ``auth_file``.
 The entry in the credentials file should then have a key value equal to the ``authurl`` value in the archive configuration and it should contain a field for ``auth_type`` (set to ``Swift``), and of course contain the ``user`` and ``key`` fields.

+# Section "s3fs"

+For data where muninn maintains the storage (i.e. ``archive_path`` is set in the properties for products) it is possible to switch from the ``s3`` storage backend to the ``fs`` storage backend to have muninn point to a local s3fs mounted version of the same archive.

+For data where muninn does not maintain the storage (i.e. ``archive_path`` is not set) the product location is provided by the ``remote_url`` property and switching between direct s3 access and local s3fs access then cannot be done using the storage backend setting.
+This s3fs configuration section is meant to cover this use case and to allow mapping of ``remote_url`` values using an ``s3://`` url to a local file path.
+This mapping is only applied when muninn retrieves/pulls files or when ``Archive.product_path`` is called.
+The value of the ``remote_url`` property itself will never be modified.

+- ``mappings``: Mandatory.
+A space separate list of mappings, with each mapping providing an ``s3://`` remote_url prefix, a ``=`` separation character, and the absolute local file path of the s3fs mount for that prefix. e.g. ``mapping = s3://mybucket=/myarchive s3://otherbucket/some/path=/mounts/otherarchive``

 # Section "extension:<product_type_extension>"

 Sections starting with ``extension:`` provide additional parameters that can be passed to the given product type extension.